-RULE 1205: INSURANCE
+RULE 1205: INSURANCE AND INDEMNITY REQUIREMENTS

-A comprehensive Insurance Supplement attached hereto as Addendum A and incorporated herein by reference is an integral part of this Tariff.
+Addendum A includes insurance and indemnity requirements for users.
+Addendum A is incorporated herein by reference is an integral part of this Tariff.
 Users of the Port facilities are responsible for having knowledge of its existence and content and are required to adhere to its provisions.